Cuts, flows and gradient conditions on harmonic functions: Applications to

-Here is an application of Theorem \ref{ttranindiso-t}. \begin{cor} .
-Let $G$ be a group and consider some Cayley graph of $G$.
-Assume that, for some constants $a,b, K_1$ and $K_2\in ]0,\infty[$, one has $\dfrac{K_1}{(\ln x)^a} \leq \jo{G}(x) \leq \dfrac{K_2}{(\ln x)^b}$.
-Assume further that \ where the interchange in the second and third terms happen only because the whole conjugacy class of $z_i$ is in the sum.
+where the interchange in the second and third terms happen only because the whole conjugacy class of $z_i$ is in the sum.
 In the second to the third line only a change of indices occur.